pandorasNox/presentations/01-local-kubernetes-showcase/notes.md

     - is it possible?
     - why do we want this (bec its fast)

-- what options do we have local, and how does they work? (or does they even worl)
+- what options do we have local, and how does they work? (or does they even work)

 - do you know why docker is so successful?
     - its really developer friendly